bradrn/brassica/docs/Using-Brassica.md

-By contrast, **Report rules applied** displays not only the input and output words, but a table showing the evolution of each word, including every sound change which applied to it and all the intermediate forms. alongside all the intermediate forms.
+By contrast, **Report rules applied** displays not only the input and output words, but a table showing the evolution of each word, including every sound change which applied to it and all the intermediate forms.
-**Report rules not applied** does the opposite: it shows all sound changes which were *not* triggered by any of the input words in the course of their evolution.

 Another way to apply rules is by selecting the **View results live** checkbox (near the bottom of the control pane).